 -

-Today is Sue’s birthday.
-Like myself she has successfully navigated life’s course through calm and stormy seas and docked peacefully in the harbour of six decades!
-Thirty eight years ago she acquired the latest in biological GPS systems to guide and accompany her succesfully to this significant miles-stone and today we celebrate under clear blue… Continue Reading
+23rd August 2014 Today is Sue’s birthday.
+Like me, she has successfully navigated the course of life through both calm and stormy seas, and has now docked peacefully in the harbour of six decades!
+Thirty-eight years ago, she acquired the latest in biological GPS systems to guide and accompany her on this remarkable journey, helping… Continue Reading

 -